stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 Their main immediate abode is a still undiscovered and almost lightless planet at the very edge of our solar system--beyond Neptune, and the ninth in distance from the sun.
-It is, as we have inferred, the object mystically hinted at as  "Yuggoth " in certain ancient and forbidden writings; and it will soon be the scene of a strange focussing of thought upon our world in an effort to facilitate mental rapport.
+It is, as we have inferred, the object mystically hinted at as  __"Yuggoth"__ in certain ancient and forbidden writings; and it will soon be the scene of a strange focussing of thought upon our world in an effort to facilitate mental rapport.
 I would not be surprised if astronomers became sufficiently sensitive to these thought-currents to discover Yuggoth when